 What Causes Hormonal Imbalance?

-Since hormones are generated in glands situated throughout the body, there are several possibilities for production and distribution to be interrupted, resulting in a hormonal imbalance.
-Some imbalances are caused by physical issues, such as a tumor or cancer, while others are caused by poor nutrition, lack of sleep, stress, and other lifestyle factors.
+Since hormones are generated in glands throughout the body, there are several ways for production and distribution to be interrupted, resulting in a hormonal imbalance.
+Some imbalances result from physical issues, such as a tumor or cancer, while others are caused by poor nutrition, lack of sleep, stress, and other lifestyle factors.

-Natural factors cause some hormonal imbalances in women.
-During your menstrual cycle, your hormones change, which can cause symptoms like insomnia or bloating.
+Other factors can also cause hormonal imbalances in women.
+During your menstrual cycle, hormones change, which can cause symptoms like insomnia or bloating.
 Hormones are also affected during breastfeeding and pregnancy.
-Menopause gives rise to hormonal changes as well.
+Perimenopause gives rise to hormonal changes as well.

 However, specific hormonal imbalances are caused by other factors, such as: